Tilicho Peak Expedition - 35 Days

 Scenic and Cultural Highlights

-These villages boast prayer flags, Buddhist monasteries, and traditional stone houses that provide an insight into mountain life.
-The Annapurna Conservation Area, through which trekkers climb to this peak, is a habitat for blue sheep, Himalayan tahr, and many species of birds.
+These villages boast prayer flags, Buddhist monasteries, and traditional stone houses.
+It provides an insight into mountain life.

 Tilicho peak expedition routes

-The route involves a lot of steep, icy terrain and requires higher technical climbing through mixed rock and ice faces.
-In reality, it actually starts at Tilicho Base Camp, set at an elevation of about 4,800 meters, before it ascends through steep ice walls and across crevassed sections.
+In reality, it actually starts at Tilicho Base Camp.
+The camp is set at an elevation of about 4,800 meters.
+It then ascends through steep ice walls and across crevasses.

-General consensus among climbers is to establish several high camps up the route for acclimatization and preparation for the summit.
+The consensus among climbers is to establish several high camps up the route.
+Best used for acclimatization and preparation for the summit of Tilicho Peak Expedition.

-Care will be needed in preparation for the heavy ice and rockfall risks, especially as higher altitudes are reached on the Northwest Face route.
-Fairly direct to the summit, endurance is required in this route, along with precision and the ability to handle the fast-changing weather conditions.
+Care will be needed in preparation for the heavy ice and rockfall risks.
+More so, as higher altitudes are reached on the Northwest Face route.

 It still remains a route for those seeking a highly challenging and less conventional route to the top.